Blue Origin Logo

 • The BE-7 engine for flights to other planets

 The font of the inscription is reminiscent of Din Condensed Demi Bold.
-Capital letters point to the scale, global mission, and flights to far distances.
+Capital letters point to the scale, global mission, and long-distance flights.
 Smooth and sleek glyphs hint at the streamlined hull of rockets.
 Each tall element embodies a spaceship.
-The technique speaks of vertical takeoff and landing, which allows for the reuse of the first stage of carriers.
+The technique involves vertical takeoff and landing, allowing the reuse of the first stage of carriers.
 The invention was an important step toward realizing the Blue Origin mission.

 FAQ